 Prerequisites and Restrictions

 DAN 213/219/220 or equivalent.
 Mandatory placement class on Tuesday, September 10, 2019, at 3:00 p.m. in the Heart Dance Theater.
 This course MUST be taken in conjunction, in the same semester, with DAN 319A, DAN 320A, DAN 419A or DAN 420A (Choreography Workshop courses, one additional 2-hour class weekly).
+Students earn a combined one unit of course credit for taking both classes simultaneously.
 Placement in one of these “A” (Choreography Workshop) courses is by interview only.
 To secure your place in the appropriate “A” section, email Prof. Lazier at email@example.com between April 8-19, 2019, and list previous composition experience at Princeton.

 Students will perform in the Princeton Dance Festival at the Berlind Theater, December 5, 6, 7 + 8, 2019 (mandatory).
 Preparations require four additional rehearsals, several costume fittings, as well as a final technical and dress rehearsal the week of the performance.